-© June 2021 Victorian Building Authority (VBA).
+© 2021 Victorian Building Authority (VBA).
+This publication must not be copied, reproduced, published, adapted, or communicated by any person without the VBA's prior written consent or as permitted by the Copyright Act 1968 (Cth)

+Disclaimer

-This Practice Note has been prepared and published by the VBA for general educational and information purposes only.
-This publication must not be copied, reproduced, published, adapted, or communicated by any person without the VBA's prior written consent or as permitted by the Copyright Act 1968 (Cth).
-The VBA makes no warranties or representations whatsoever about the accuracy, reliability, suitability, completeness or authenticity of any information or material contained in this resource.
-Any use or reliance on such information is at a person's own risk.
-The VBA accepts no liability whatsoever for any direct, indirect, or consequential loss or damage any person may suffer arising out of or in connection with the access or use of this resource (including any third-party material included in this resource).
+The information set out in the VBA's resources is for general information purposes and guidance only.
+It is a reader's responsibility to obtain independent advice in respect of the application of legislation, a technical instruction or industry standard relevant to their circumstances.
+A person's use of the VBA's resources is not a substitute for obtaining independent advice.
+While we have made every attempt to ensure our resources contain correct information at the date of publication, the VBA makes no warranty or representation that its resources are error free.
+To the extent permitted by applicable laws, the VBA, its employees, agents and consultants exclude any and all liability whatsoever for any direct, indirect, incidental, special or consequential loss or damage a person may suffer arising out of or in connection with the access and use of the VBA's resources '(including any third-party material included in these resources).'